Which Carpet Cleaning Method Is Best?

 5. Encapsulation Cleaning

-How It Works: A cleaning foam is applied to the carpet, which crystallizes around the dirt particles.
+How It Works: A foam is applied to the carpet, which crystallizes around the dirt particles.
 The crystals are then vacuumed away.

 Cons: Not as effective for very dirty or heavily soiled carpets.

-So, Which One Is Best for You?
+So, Which One Is Best for Your Carpet?

 To sum it up, each cleaning approach has its own strengths: